abhinandanshrestha/News-Scraper/readme.md

 # Data pipelining
 This project was created as an assignment for the Coderush Apprenticeship.
-Here, we have scraped https://news.sky.com/ to collect categories and headlines, followed by data manipulation to serve the data to the endpoint.
+Here, we have scraped https://thehimalayantimes.com/ to collect headline, body, category and time_published followed by data manipulation to serve the data to the endpoint.
 1. Run scraper.py as:
 >
 > python scraper.py